zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.qnn.md

 Sparse Quantized Neural Network classifier.

 This class implements an MLP that is compatible with FHE constraints.
-The weights and activations are quantized to low bit-width and pruning is used to ensure accumulators do not surpass an user-provided accumulator bit-width.
+The weights and activations are quantized to low bitwidth and pruning is used to ensure accumulators do not surpass an user-provided accumulator bit-width.
 The number of classes and number of layers are specified by the user, as well as the breadth of the network

 <a href="https://github.com/zama-ai/concrete-ml-internal/tree/main/src/concrete/ml/sklearn/qnn.py#L29"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>